-Elementary school teacher jailed for deadly Wyoming shooting
+Elementary teacher charged for deadly Wyoming shooting

 Garcia died at a hospital.

-Moyte faced a charge of second-degree homicide and remained jailed Monday.
-She had no an attorney on record to comment on her behalf.
+Arrested on suspicion of second-degree homicide, Moyte was charged Monday with first-degree murder.
+Moyte was jailed in Cheyenne and had no attorney on record with Laramie County Circuit Court to comment on her behalf.

 A school district statement identified Moyte as a local elementary school teacher.
 Moyte was suspended with pay, according to the statement.